 3. Component template (

-The template file which is responsible for view of our component.
+The template file which is responsible for the view of our component.
 A template looks like regular HTML, except that it also contains Angular template syntax.
-Our template can use data binding which allows us to synchronize data between our Application and DOM.
+Our template can use data binding which allows us to synchronize data between our Application and the DOM.